 Jealousy – Whether jealousy comes from a relationship or seeing somebody with something that you want, or a lifestyle that you want, anger is often preferable to feeling jealous.

 Out of habit – Sometimes reacting with anger just becomes automated, in other words it becomes a habit.
-This is a bad habit however habits can be changed.
+This is a bad habit, however habits can be changed.
+See developing good habits.

 Fear – this is the concept of fight or flight.
 Some people run off in fear, others get angry and stay and fight.
 What are you afraid of?